 Gastric bypass surgery is a medical procedure where the stomach is divided into a smaller upper pouch and a bigger, lower ‘remnant’ pouch.
 The large intestine is then rearranged into a ‘false’ pouch attached to the upper one.
 With a small incision, the small intestine of the patient is inserted into the upper portion of the abdominal pouch.
 The upper stomach is then left open for proper absorption of food from the upper portions.

-Gastric bypass is a major procedure and the risk involved in undergoing this surgery is very high.
+Private gastric bypass surgery is a major procedure and the risk involved in undergoing this surgery is very high.
 There are a lot of risks associated with this surgery and you should make sure that you’re properly informed before you undergo this weight loss method.
 Many doctors will also ask you to stop consuming solid foods to prepare for the surgery because it may affect the ability of your stomach to absorb the nutrients that you eat.

 This procedure doesn’t work for everyone and you should expect a certain degree of risk.
 Fortunately, in this article, we’ll explore some Gastric Bypass alternative so you can decide what may work best for you.